Minimize Valve Cavitation by Proper System Design

 To find points of incipient cavitation and choked flow, the designer returns to the valve catalogue.
 Associated with every valve is a second constant, “FL”.
 This recovery constant represents the valve’s ability to resist cavitation.
 Higher FL values indicate greater resistance to cavitation.

 Although FL is frequently referred to as the recovery ‘constant’, in reality it is really a variable function of valve opening.
-In torturous path valves like the globe type the varicavitationation is slight, so FL may be listed as a constant without adverse effect; no reference is made to the fact that it varies with stem position.
+In torturous path valves like the globe type the variation is slight, so FL may be listed as a constant without adverse effect; no reference is made to the fact that it varies with stem position.

 High recovery valves such as ball, butterfly, and pinch types may show FL in graphical format or a table, or they may simply publish a ‘worst-case’ minimum value to simplify calculations and incorporate a safety factor.